tryretool/retool-onpremise/README.md

 1. From your command line tool, SSH into your EC2 instance.
 1. Run the command `git clone https://github.com/tryretool/retool-onpremise.git`.
 1. Run the command `cd retool-onpremise` to enter the cloned repository's directory.
+1. Edit the `Dockerfile` to set the version of Retool you want to install.
+To do this, replace `X.Y.Z` in `FROM tryretool/backend:X.Y.Z` with your desired version.
+See [Select a Retool version number](#select-a-retool-version-number) to help you choose a version.
 1. Run `./install.sh` to install Docker and Docker Compose.
 1. In your `docker.env` (this file is only created after running `./install.sh`) add the following:
     ```